 Tough.
 Alternate, narrow lanceolate, green leaves up to 7 cm long.
 Often one side is straighter than the other.
 Prominent mid-vein and numbers of smaller veins.
 Clearly visible oil glands.
 These leaves give further rise to the weeping appearance.

-The flowers are te tree’s best feature.
+The flowers are the tree’s best feature.
 Prolific numbers of red flowers arranged in spikes (up to 10 cm long) at the ends of branches.
 Flowers contain varying numbers of stamens ranging from 10 – 14.
 The stamens fall easily, leading to some people not loving the tree because they have the job of sweeping the stamen up.
+I remember when the council line the streets where I grew up with Bottlebrush trees.
+They were fine for fa ew years, then began to get cursed by the locals because of the prodigious amount of flower stamen that were shed, blocking up gutters and causing the street to flood from time to time.
+Myself, I enjoyed (and still do) the piles of red everywhere along the roads.

 Medicinal use